Keyboard shortcuts

 1. GC Heap (for Go objects)

-Small, frequentlyallocated objects go here.
+Small, frequently allocated objects go here.
 The semispace collector manages them automatically.
 Implementation: gc_heap.c, gc_copy.c.

 Implementation of the allocation in simple pseudocode: